storageos/storageos.github.io/_docs/manage/volumes.md

 ## Labels

 Labels are a mechanism for applying metadata to StorageOS objects.
-You can use them to annotate or organise your volumes in any way that makes sense for your business or app.
+You can use them to annotate or organise your volumes in any way that makes sense for your organization or app.

 A label is a key-value pair that is stored as a string.
 An object may have multiple labels but each key-value pair must be unique within an object.